swiftly-solution/documentation/src/docs/scripting/events/gameevents/onweaponreload.md

 ---

 # OnWeaponReload
-This event is triggered when weapon_reload is triggered
+This event is triggered when weapon_reload is triggered.
 ::: tabs
 @tab Lua
 ```lua